jingguo-math/gCQRK/README.md

 ## Citation

 This repository provides implementation code intended solely for academic research.
-If you find this work useful in your research, please consider citing the following paper:
+If you use this code in your work, please cite the following paper:

 ```
 @article{GuoLo25,